wsowens/HAFM/README.md

 -xeranimus

 In the process of making everything much more object-oriented, including the way Transaction interacts with Category.
 I am in the process of moving the functionality over to "apply()" and "unapply()".
 For the older functionality, look at the commit before this, or look at the addCategory(category) call I commented out in the Transaction constructor.

+Another important point, regarding backwards compatibility: Following this commit, the Category "remaining" data field is saved, and is required when loading things in.
+(This is due to the "apply()" and "unapply()" methods.)
+Obviously, nobody but me has used this program at the time of writing, so I think the lack of backwards compatibility shouldn't be an issue.

+Only account management works in this version.